python/peps/peps/pep-0639/appendix-rejected-ideas.rst

 Flatten license files in subdirectories
 '''''''''''''''''''''''''''''''''''''''

-Previous drafts of this PEP were silent on the issue of handling license files in subdirectories.
+Previous drafts of PEP 639 were silent on the issue of handling license files in subdirectories.
 Currently, the `Wheel <wheelfiles_>`__ and (following its example) `Setuptools <setuptoolsfiles_>`__ projects flatten all license files into the ``.dist-info`` directory without preserving the source subdirectory